sunrenjie/indrabasak-geode-examples/geode-spring/geode-spring-service/README.md

 Apache Geode Spring Service Example
 =========================================

+Note: for updated instruction for running the example, see /runit.gfsh.

 This is a [**Spring Cloud**](http://projects.spring.io/spring-cloud/) based microservices example backed by [**Apache Geode**](http://geode.apache.org/) data management platform, Spring Boot, and Spring Data.
 The data stored in Geode is serialized using [PDX serializer] (https://cwiki.apache.org/confluence/display/GEODE/PDX+Serialization+Internals).